Schokokex/addon_template_butt/README.md

 <img src="https://raw.githubusercontent.com/Jochnickel/addon_template_butt/images/game/dota_addons/addon_template_butt/Events1.png" />

 # Cheats
-Cheats are for offline testing and dont work online.
+Cheats are for offline testing and dont work online.<br/>
--start : Starts the game with pocket money and a hero.
+-start : Starts the game with pocket money and a hero.<br/>
--mods : prints out all your modifiers to the console -entmods : prints nearby Entities with their modifiers to the console -abils : prints out all your abilities to the console -entities : prints out all the Entities in the game
+-mods : prints out all your modifiers to the console<br/>
+-entmods : prints nearby Entities with their modifiers to the console<br/>
+-abils : prints out all your abilities to the console<br/>
+-entities : prints out all the Entities in the game<br/>

 # Lua Tipps
 -- This is a comment.
 This means everything in the line after -- will get ignored in the code